Objectives of the service

-SOLAR3 intends to provide farmers, agronomists, and other agricultural experts with actionable intelligence they can use to decide on the amounts and locations of agrochemical doses for precision agriculture as well as to make other operational and strategic decisions.
-To this end, SOLAR3 is developing analytic maps for various crops during their growing cycles using hyper spectral imaging, satellite imagery, machine learning, and solar powered unmanned aerial vehicles (UAVs).
-The analytic maps highlight where in a field crops are impacted by biotic (such as weeds, pests, and diseases) and abiotic (such as Phosphorus, Potassium nutrient content and soil compaction) stresses.
-Additionally, SOLAR3 will provide growers with biomass maps for relative yield assessments, color pictures (RBG images), and NDVI.
+SOLAR3 was designed to provide farmers, agronomists, and other agricultural experts with actionable intelligence they can use to decide on the amounts and locations of agrochemical doses for precision agriculture as well as to make other operational and strategic decisions.
+Therefore, development of field/vegetation analytic maps for various crops during their growing cycles using hyperspectral imaging, satellite imagery, machine learning, and solar powered unmanned aerial vehicles (UAVs) was proposed as an approach.

-SOLAR3’s targeted users are large industrial growers from Eastern Europe such as in Ukraine.
-Expansion to other countries and other crops will follow.
+SOLAR3’s targeted users are large industrial growers in Eastern Europe including Ukraine.
+Expansion to other countries and additional crops will follow.

-Ukrainian and other farmers need to know where in their field they should focus the application of expensive agro-inputs to achieve the highest yields possible year after year.
+Ukrainian and other farmers need to know where in their field they should focus the application of expensive agro-inputs to achieve the highest, or more economically reasonable yields possible year after year.

 The use of space assets is necessary to fulfil the large-scale airborne hyperspectral agricultural monitoring task proposed within this project in an end-to-end manner, i.e. without assuming extensive pre-existing infrastructure on the ground.
 The following space technologies are used: